JohnPFourchy/chesstracker/README.md

 # Readme

 This web app allows users to track their online chess games and visualize statistics.
-By tracking wins and losses along with marking my each game was lost, users can figure out what they need to work on to improve their chess game.
+By tracking wins and losses along with marking why each game was lost, users can figure out what they need to work on to improve their chess game.

 # To Use